AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP/notes.md

 10 - Creating the Update Records form (& Fixing name attribute) 11 - Query to Read IDs
 12 - Query to Update username and password
+13 - Refactoring the Update Query into a Function